jDataView/jDataView/README.md

 Specification API
 -------------------------
-The wrapper satisfies all the specification getters and setters.
+The wrapper satisfies all the specification getters:

 * **getInt8**(byteOffset)
 * **getUint8**(byteOffset)